Syria: Aleppo hospital hit again as crisis worsens

 (CNN)One of the main hospitals in the besieged Syrian city of Aleppo was reportedly struck Saturday for the second time in four days as regime forces backed by Russia bombard rebel-held areas.

-The M10 hospital was hit by two barrel bombs, two cluster bombs and at least one rocket, Adham Sahloul, a spokesman for the Syrian American Medical Society, told CNN.
+The M10 hospital was hit by a "torrent" of weapons including two barrel bombs, two cluster bombs and at least one rocket, Adham Sahloul, a spokesman for the Syrian American Medical Society, told CNN.
+None of the staff or patients were hurt.

 On Friday alone, the M10 hospital saw 84 cases, including 22 children, Sahloul said.
 Sixteen of those died, including five children.